jalapeno/SRv6_dCloud_Lab/lab_1/lab_1-guide.md

 ssh cisco@198.18.128.102
 ```

-2. Check that the VPP interface facing Ubuntu (host-vpp-in) and the interface facing router xrd01 (GigabitEthernetb/0/0) are `UP` and have their assigned IP addresses.
+2. Use VPP's *vppctl* CLI to validate that the VPP interface facing Ubuntu (host-vpp-in) and the interface facing router xrd01 (GigabitEthernetb/0/0) are `UP` and have their assigned IP addresses.
 GigabitEthernetb/0/0: `10.101.1.1/24`, and host-vpp-in: `10.101.2.2/24`

     ```
     sudo vppctl show interface address